click on photo to go back

 Her off-the-air-waves activities include hospital tours for the Theatre Wing as well as courses in art and singing.

 Learning about the lives of great Americans can be hugely entertaining as well as educational.
 The NBC anthology program American Portraits made the most of this during the programs lengthy run.
-"A Storm At Monticello" featured Gertrude (July 17, 1951) and the same year Dimension X (July 19, 1951) featured stories that were literally “out-of-this-world," had her going to Mars.
+"A Storm At Monticello" featured Gertrude (NBC, July 17.
+1951) and the same year Dimension X (NBC, July 19.
+1951) featured stories that were literally “out-of-this-world," had her going to Mars.

-Because radio kept the actress busy, Trudy expressed little to no interest in silver or small screen work save for television commercials and a brief appearance (January 1960 to September 1960) as Claire English in TV's As the World Turns.
+Because radio kept the actress busy, Trudy expressed little to no interest in silver or small screen work save for television commercials and a brief appearance as Claire English in TV's As the World Turns (CBS, January 1960 to September 1960).

-Returning to radio in one of the longest-running detective series Yours Truly Johnny Dollar (1961), Suspense (1962) and Theater Five (1964-65) a radio series whose title was derived from the fact that it was aired everyday at 5pm.
+Returning to radio in one of the longest-running detective series Yours Truly Johnny Dollar (CBS, 1961), Suspense (CBS, 1962) and Theater Five (ABC, 1964-65) a radio series whose title was derived from the fact that it was aired everyday at 5pm.
 Hosted by Fred Foy it was ABC’s attempt to revive radio drama, so everything in the show was top notch.

 As radio faded, she became an instructor at Weist-Barton School of Television and Commercial Acting in New York and at Oberlin College in Ohio.